 I have included the below video to show you how to wax the blade.
 It benefits you to wax the blade whether you are cutting wood or metal.

-Joiner – If you have a joiner in you wood shop you know the importance of keeping up with the maintenance to ensure it is working safely and properly to get the best wood product and smooth finishes.
-Besides the blades you need to ensure you protect and use the plates on the horizontal side as well as the vertical side.
+Joiner – If you have a joiner in your woodshop you know the importance of keeping up with the maintenance to ensure it is working safely and properly to get the best wood product and smooth finishes.
+Besides the blades, you need to ensure you protect and use the plates on the horizontal side as well as the vertical side.

 As mentioned above you will want to use a paste wax to allow the wood to travel smoothly and evenly across the blades providing that smooth finish.

-Protecting your woodworking tools is a maintenance which you will need to stay on top of.
-Moisture is definitely not the friend of woodworking tools and can render you woodworking tools useless.
+Protecting your woodworking tools is maintenance which you will need to stay on top of.
+Moisture is definitely not the friend of woodworking tools and can render your woodworking tools useless.

-A little maintenance goes along way to ensuring the investment you put into your woodworking tools are available and working for you when you need them.
+A little maintenance goes a long way to ensuring the investment you put into your woodworking tools is available and working for you when you need them.